 Cellars

 Repair Category N/A

-Notes Not Applicable.
+Notes Not applicable.

 Electricity

-Repair Category 1
+Repair Category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes While there does appear to have been some upgrading, aspects of the electrical installation are dated and suspect in places, including electrical fittings of mixed style and age and one or two loose sockets.
+The system should be checked by an NICEIC/SELECT registered electrician and upgraded if necessary.
+Further issues may be identified that are not readily visible.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair Category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.